What you are covered for

 These payments are only made for claims in certain circumstances where fault has been established on the part of a South Australian registered motor vehicle or where you qualify for compensation under the Nominal Defendant Scheme.
 There are a number of legal requirements that must be met before these payments are made, which include satisfying certain thresholds determined by the seriousness of your injury.

 For example, your injury should have stabilised, and your entitlement to damages for non-economic loss must meet a threshold based on an Injury Scale Value (ISV) reflecting the severity of the injuries sustained that assigns a value between a range of 0 and 100.
 The ISV range aligns to a monetary sum that represents the amount of damages for a fixed sum of compensation for the compensable injury.
-The table of ISVs is available here.
+The Table of ISVs is available here.
+You can also view the Table for Gratuitous Services and Prescribed Maximum Economic Loss.